Drunk Dutch drivers must fit "alcolocks" to cars

 The Netherlands, home to global beer brand Heineken, is famous for its beer industry, and ranks 14th among Europe's top beer consumers, lagging the Czech Republic, Germany, Luxemburg and Belgium.

-Annual consumption of beer in the Netherlands is more than 1 billion liters.
+Annual consumption of beer in the Netherlands is more than 1 billion litres.